thegetty/quire-docs/content/resources/workshop.md

 The workshop seeks to break down the various tools, formats, and processes necessary for using Quire into approachable and easy-to-understand concepts.
 We will additionally provide attendees with step-by-step exercises to help them gain confidence in navigating and using the tool.
 We aim for individuals who take this workshop to leave feeling excited to continue experimenting and creating.

-**Part 1**: Basic Concepts: Learning to Love the Command Line and Text Editor <br>
+**Part 1**: Basic Concepts: Command-Line Interface & Text Editor <br>
-**Part 2**: Basic Concepts: The Command Line and Text Editor in Action <br>
+**Part 2**: Basic Concepts in Action <br>
 **Part 3**: Going Deeper: YAML <br>
 **Part 4**: Going Deeper: Images <br>
 **Part 5**: Going Deeper: Shortcodes <br>
 **Part 6**: Going Deeper: Customization

-*Please note: We created a syllabus outlining the above concepts with brief explanations complemented by hands-on exercises.
-If we don't cover everything during the four hours allotted for the in-person workshop, we invite people to continue exploring Quire independently.*
+*If we don't cover everything during the four hours allotted for the in-person workshop, we invite people to continue exploring Quire independently by following the syllabus below.*

 ---